joelparkerhenderson/crucial-conversations/README.md

 * Recognize the purpose behind the strategy.

-* Invent a mutual purpose, such a a more creative uporse, or higher purpose.
+* Invent a mutual purpose, such a a more creative purpose, or higher purpose.

 * Brainstorm new strategies.